Engel & Völkers

 Pay rent and other charges on time

 According to Article 19 of Dubai rental law, the tenant must make timely rent and utilities payments on the due date.
-Any changes with regard to maintenance or restoration of the property must be run by the landlord.

 Use property for approved purposes only